 Regarding the process

-The European Commission's review of the existing organic regulation review consisted of three major official steps:
+The European Commission's review of the existing organic regulation consisted of three major official steps:

 The Commission report to the Council was adopted in May 2012 and was presented at the June 2012 Council meeting under the Danish Presidency.
 Under the Irish Presidency, the Council presented its conclusions.

 The European Commission subcontracted an external body to execute an official evaluation of the organic regulation.
-A consortium led by the German Thünen-Institut was commissioned in September 2012 to do the study, which aims to examine the relevance and effectiveness of Council Regulation (EC) No 834/2007 and its implementing rules with respect to achieving the objectives laid down in the legislation.
+A consortium led by the German Thünen-Institut was commissioned in September 2012 to do the study, which aims to examine the relevance and effectiveness of the current organic regulations with respect to achieving the objectives laid down in the legislation.
 The report was published in January 2014.

-At the same time the evaluation was being conducted, the European Commission produced an impact assessment to evaluate the consequences of potential ways forward as conceived by the Commission.
+At the same time the evaluation was being conducted, the EU Commission produced an impact assessment to evaluate the consequences of potential ways forward as conceived by the Commission.
 An inter-service group including multiple Directorates-General was established and gave input to the process.
-The Impact assessment included stakeholder consultations of different kinds including hearings with stakeholders and an online consultation opened to all European citizens and was closed on 10 April 2013 (Report on the public consultation).
+The Impact assessment included stakeholder consultations of different kinds including hearings with stakeholders and an online consultation opened to all European citizens (Report on the public consultation).
 An Impact Assessment Report with annexes (I and II) is available on the Commission website.

-The Commission then published proposals for a new regulation and a new action plan.
+After the three steps, the Commission published proposals for a new regulation and a new action plan.